vuejs/pinia/packages/docs/core-concepts/index.md

 ## What syntax should I pick?

 As with [Vue's Composition API and Options API](https://vuejs.org/guide/introduction.html#which-to-choose), pick the one that you feel the most comfortable with.
-If you're not sure, try [Option Stores](#option-stores) first.
+Both have their strengths and weaknesses.
+Options stores are easier to work with while Setup stores are more flexible and powerful.
+If you want to dive deeper into the differences, check the [Option Stores vs Setup Stores chapter](https://masteringpinia.com/lessons/when-to-choose-one-syntax-over-the-other) in Mastering Pinia.

 ## Using the store